okfn/opendatahandbook-old/source/following-up/making-things.rst

 government data was explicitly encouraged.
 Though the application deadline was just a month later, on May 9, the Minister Rigmor Aasrud said the response was "overwhelming".
-In total 137 applications were received, no less than 90 of which build on the reuse of government data.
+In total 137 applications were received, no less than 90 of which built on the reuse of government data.
 A total amount of NOK 2.5 million was distributed among the 17 winners; while the total amount applied for by the 137 applications was NOK 28.4 million.